phoenixframework/phoenix_guides/docs/ecto.md

   updated_at: ~N[2017-05-23 19:06:08.452556]}}
 ```

 We started by aliasing our `User` and `Repo` modules for easy access.
 Next, we called `Repo.insert/1` and passed a user struct.
 Since we're in the `dev` environment, we can see the debug logs for the query our Repo performed when inserting the underlying `%User{}` data.
 We received a 2-tuple back with `{:ok, %User{}}`, which lets us know the insertion was successful.
-With a couple users inserted, let's fetched them back out of the repo.
+With a couple of users inserted, let's fetch them back out of the repo.

 ```console
 iex> Repo.all(User)